mcwachira/react-quiz/README.md

 ### What I learned

-1. I learnt how to use the useRewducer hook to manage state in my app
+1. I learnt how to use the useReducer hook to manage state in my app
 2. Leant how to create a netlify function which i used to serve  the react questions.